OfficeDev/Microsoft-Teams-Samples/samples/requirement-targeting-oneway-dependency/nodejs/README.md

 | 2.OneWay Tab-DependsOn-Bot | Static-Tab and Bot | Static-Tab Depends on Bot |
 | 3.StaticTab-With-DialogURL |Static-Tab with dialog URL | Host Support Functionalities |

-1) actionME depends on Bot => for the bot-base-actionME scenario
+1) This is to specify One-Way Dependency between actionME contains a bot-sent-card scenario and has to depend-on bot to work properly.

 **JSON for ME-DependsOn-Bot**